Dihlabeng Local Municipality

-Dihlabeng Municipality (Masepala wa Dihlabeng; Dihlabeng Munisipaliteit) is a local municipality within the Thabo Mofutsanyane District Municipality, in the Free State province of South Africa.
+Dihlabeng Municipality (Masepala wa Dihlabeng; Dihlabeng Munisipaliteit) is a local municipality within the Thabo Mofutsanyana District Municipality, in the Free State province of South Africa.
 It was established after the first general local government elections on 5 December 2000, which heralded the final phase of local government reform as envisaged in 1994 at the onset of the process of democratisation and the end of apartheid.
 The seat is Bethlehem.

 Geography

 The Dihlabeng Local Municipality is situated within the boundaries of the Thabo Mofutsanyana District Municipality in the Eastern Free State.
 The geographical area is 7550.4910 km^{2}.
 The Municipality consists of the towns Bethlehem (incl.
 Bohlokong & Bakenpark), Clarens (incl.
 Kgubetswana), Fouriesburg (incl.
 Mashaeng), Paul Roux (incl.
 Fateng-Tse-Ntsho) and Rosendal (incl.
 Mautse).

 Bethlehem is situated approximately 240 km north-east of Bloemfontein, 140 km east of Kroonstad and 90 km west of Harrismith.
 The town is strategically situated in the heart of the picturesque north-eastern Free State and originally developed as a service centre.
 Growth is stimulated by the strategic location of the area that serves as a central regional centre, situated adjacent to the N5 between Bloemfontein and Durban.

 The scenic town of Clarens, often referred to the “Switzerland” of South Africa is situated ± 34 km south-east of Bethlehem.
 Clarens is a mere 20 km from the Golden Gate Highlands National Park.

 Fouriesburg is situated on the R26 route and in close proximity of Lesotho.
 The town has the predominant function of a small service centre and is increasingly being supported by the tourism industry.
 67% of the population resides in urban areas and 33% in surrounding rural areas.

-Paul Roux is situated 35 km west of Bethlehem, on the N%.
+Paul Roux is situated 35 km west of Bethlehem, on the N5.
 The area is mainly focused on agricultural significance.

 Rosendal is located at the foot of the Witteberg mountain range on the R70.